zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

     ```emacs-lisp
     (customize-set-variable 'use-package-always-defer t)
     ```

+-   The `use-package-verbose` variable enables verbose loading of packages, useful for debugging.
+I set/unset this according to need.

+    ```emacs-lisp
+    (customize-set-variable 'use-package-verbose nil)
+    ```

 This variable tells Emacs to prefer the `.el` file if it's newer, even if there is a corresponding `.elc` file.
 Also, use `auto-compile` to autocompile files as needed.